 C. If Lessor rejects any construction plans in whole or in part, as not being in conformity with the Redevelopment Plan, the final Site Specific Development Plan, this Lease Agreement or any applicable state and local laws and regulations, Lessor shall notify Lessee of such rejection in writing specifically setting forth the grounds for such rejection.
 Lessee shall submit new or corrected construction plans which so conform, within thirty (30) days from written notification to Lessee of the rejection.
 Lessor shall furnish Lessee written approval or disapproval of corrected plans by Lessee.
-Pailure of Lessor and Lessee to reach agreement on approval of construction plans or new or corrected construction plans within reasor shall not unreasonably withhold its ressor or ressee. render this Lease Agreement terminable at the option of either constinction plans or new or corrected constinction plans shall oue pandred and twenty (120) days of the date of submission of the berjod redulted for the submission of construction plans or new or commencement and completion of construction shall be excended by the dates and periods set forth in this Lease Agreement for the reasee whar anpwir bew or corrected construction plans, then the plans, and/or if the construction plans are rejected by Lessor and environmencal permit modifications and/or submission of construction It an extension of time is granted for the securing of corrected construction plans.
+Pailure of Lessor and Lessee to reach agreement on approval of construction plans or new or corrected construction plans within one hundred and twenty (120) days of the date of submission of the construction plans or new or corrected construction plans shall render this Lease.
+Lessor shall not unreasonably withhold its dipproval of Lessee's plans.